hpc2n/sphinx-lesson-template/content/starpu.rst

  2. StarPU uses **performance models** to predict which computational resource is optimal in a given situation.

-    - A programmer does not need to decide between a GPU and a GPU.
+    - A programmer does not need to decide between a CPU and a GPU.
     - StarPU does scheduling decisions dynamically during run time.

  3. StarPU supports distributed memory.